 Give a plastic cup containing rice to your students.
 However, pour rice up to different levels in every cup and ask your students to compare the rice amount in their cup and their friend’s cup.

 Why Are Math Activities Important for Preschoolers?

 Math is an important subject in a preschool curriculum.
-It helps kids learn basic things like seeing time, checking calendars, etc. With fun math activities, preschoolers not only learn math easier, but it also helps in:
+It helps kids learn basic things like seeing time, checking calendars, etc. With fun math activities, preschoolers not only learn math more easily, but it also helps in:

 1. Developing Interest